lianjiecao/envi/README.md

 We also include the python scripts to extract the UDP and TCP information from the original NetFlow trace in ```envi/src/utils/```. ```wireshark-common``` and ```tshark``` are required to run the scripts.

-This work was done as part of Lianjie Cao's internship at Hewlett Packard Labs while he was a student at Purdue University.